bmatsuo/goline/README.md

 About goline
 =============

-GoLine is a user interface library that takes much inspiration from [the HighLine library of Ruby] (http://raveendran.wordpress.com/2008/07/05/highline-ruby-gem/).
+Package goline (GoLine) is a user interface (prompting) library inspired by [the HighLine library of the Ruby language] (http://raveendran.wordpress.com/2008/07/05/highline-ruby-gem/).

 Documentation